-The Hospital and its affiliates have adopted these Compliance Standards of Conduct in recognition of our responsibility to our patients, staff, physicians and the community.
-These Compliance Standards of Conduct affirm our commitment to conduct our activities with ethics, integrity and in compliance with applicable laws, regulations, policies and procedures.
+The Children's Hospital of Philadelphia maintains these Compliance Standards of Conduct in recognition of our responsibility to our patients, staff, physicians, and the community.
+These Compliance Standards of Conduct affirm our commitment to conduct our activities with ethics and integrity, and in compliance with applicable laws, regulations, and policies and procedures.